Ramana Maharshi: Spiritual instruction

-Self
+Real I

-Ramana Maharshi described his Self as a "force" or "current", which descended on him in his death-experience, and continued throughout his life:
+Ramana Maharshi described his 'real I' as a "force" or "current", which descended on him in his death-experience, and continued throughout his life:

-Ramana Maharshi used various terms to denote this Self.
+Ramana Maharshi used various terms to denote this 'real I'.
 The most frequently used terms were sat-chit-ananda, which translates into English as "truth-consciousness-bliss"; God, Brahman and Siva, and the Heart, which is not to be confused with the physical heart, or a particular point in space, but was rather to indicate that "the Self was the source from which all appearances manifested".

 According to David Godman, the essence of Ramana Maharshi's teachings is that the "Self" or real "I" is a "non-personal, all-inclusive awareness":

-Ramana Maharshi considered the Self to be permanent and enduring, surviving physical death.
+Ramana Maharshi considered the 'real I' to be permanent and enduring, surviving physical death.
 "The sleep, dream and waking states are mere phenomena appearing on the Self," as is the "I"-thought.
 Our "true nature" is "simple Being, free from thoughts".

 Ramana Maharshi would field many questions about jnanis ("liberated beings") from devotees, but even the terms jnani and ajnani (non-liberated being) are incorrect, since it leads one to the idea of there being a knower and a known, a subject and an object.
 The truth of it according to Ramana Maharshi is that there are neither jnanis nor ajnanis, there is simply jnana, which is Self: